mrthlinh/FIFA-World-Cup-Prediction/README.md

 |      France      |     Portugal     |  lose  |    draw    |

 Accuracy = 0.48
+So far, the results are not so good but it is still better than a random guess of "win, lose and draw".
+One interesting thing is that our model predicts a "Draw" result in Final Match of EURO 2016, which is correct at 90th minute.

+### World Cup 2018 (Coming soon)

 # Reference
 1. [A machine learning framework for sport result prediction](https://www.sciencedirect.com/science/article/pii/S2210832717301485)